valchkou/cassandra-driver-mapping/README.md

     ...
     MappingSession mappingSession = new MappingSession(keyspace, session);
 ```
+MappingSession is not replacement for Datastax Session.
+It is lightweight and cheap to instantiate.
-You need to open the session and create the keyspace in prior to use MappingSession.
+You need to open the session and create the keyspace using the standard Datastax Driver API.
 If you are not familiar with procedure please refer to http://www.datastax.com/docs for Developers.
 Or look at the [Spring Framework Example](#spring) below.

-Now you can play with your entity:
+Manage your entity:
 ```java
 	Entity entity = new Entity();
     mappingSession.save(entity);